 State Tobacco Tax Increases: Explanations and Sources for Projections of New Revenues & Benefits

 The economic model developed jointly by the Campaign for Tobacco-Free Kids (TFK), the American Cancer Society Cancer Action Network (ACS CAN), and Tobacconomics1 (a program of the University of Illinois at Chicago) projects the increase in state revenues, public health benefits, and health care cost savings resulting from increases in state cigarette tax rates.
 The projections are updated annually.
 Calculations are based on economic modeling by Frank Chaloupka, Ph.D., and John Tauras, Ph.D. at the Institute for Health Research and Policy at the University of Illinois at Chicago, and Jidong Huang, Ph,D. and Michael Pesko, Ph.D., at Georgia State University.2

 The projections indicate that cigarette tax increases boost state tax revenues and reduce smoking.
 That is because a significant cigarette tax increase more than offsets any revenue lost from the decline in pack sales caused by the price increase.
-Projections are based, in part, on research findings that nationally, a 10 percent cigarette price increase, if maintained against inflation, reduces youth smoking rates by 6.5 percent or more, young adult (18-24 years old) smoking rates by about 3.25 percent, adult smoking rates by 2 percent, and total consumption by 4 percent.3,4,5,6 The model incorporates findings from recent analyses showing that changes in consumption and prevalence are dependent on the starting pack price, so states that have a higher starting pack price will actually see a larger percentage decline in smoking rates compared to states with lower starting pack prices.
+Projections are based, in part, on research findings that nationally, a 10 percent cigarette price increase, if maintained against inflation, reduces youth smoking rates by 6.5 percent or more, young adult (18-24 years old) smoking rates by about 3.25 percent, adult smoking rates by 2 percent, and total consumption by 4 percent.3,4,5,6 The model incorporates research showing that changes in consumption and prevalence are dependent on the starting pack price, so states that have a higher starting pack price will actually see a larger percentage decline in smoking rates compared to states with lower starting pack prices.